nbicocchi/learn-microservices/modules/tools/slides/1 - Real world project.md

 The _@Repository, @Service_ and _@Autowired_ annotations we've used are Spring annotations that define and connect the 2 classes.

 ## Adding the Presentation Layer
-Moving on to the [presentation layer](), we'll add a similar service interface under the package _com.baeldung.controller_ and class name as _IProjectController_ with an implementation under the package _com.controller.service.impl_:
+Moving on to the [presentation layer](), we'll add a similar service interface under the package _com.nbicocchi.controller_ and class name as _IProjectController_ with an implementation under the package _com.controller.service.impl_:

 ```
 @RequestMapping(value = "/projects")